shner-elmo/TradingView-Screener/README.md

 Using this package, you can access and query TradingView data with a simple SQL syntax, without needing to know the details of TradingView's API.

-# Rate limiting

-I have been asked if the API has a rate limit, and to be honest I don't know.
-I haven't had any issues with doing too many requests.

-However, it is important to be mindful of the server load.
-When you are doing a query, don't request too many fields or more rows than you need.
-It's recommended to always use the `limit()` method.